Generic axion Maxwell equations: path integral approach: Axion Maxwell equations

 Fourth, the coupling $g_{a\mbox{ {EM}}}$ violates CP.
 Note that the conventional coupling $g_{a\gamma \gamma} = g_{a\mbox{ {EE}}}$ is necessarily CP-conserving, since in general, QED preserves CP.
 In the QFT with dyons, however, there exists a possible source of CP violation associated to the charge spectrum of dyons of the theory.
 This means that the CP violation in the electromagnetic interactions of axions is a clear signature of the existence of heavy dyons.
 Moreover, such CP violation would imply that the spectrum of heavy dyons is CP-violating, i.e. $D\neq 0$ in Eq.~\eqref{gEM}.
 Experimentally, one can probe the $g_{a\mbox{ {EM}}}$ coupling in light-shining-through-wall experiments by varying the polarization of the incoming light~\cite{Sokolov:2022fvs}, as well as in haloscope experiments~\cite{Flambaum:2022zuq, Tobar:2022rko}.

 Finally, let us note that the axion Maxwell equations~\eqref{rotbax}-\eqref{diveax} become trivial in the case of a constant and homogeneous axion field $a/v_a=\theta$.
 This means that there is no Witten-effect induced interaction~\cite{Fischler:1983sc} between the axion and the currents of charged particles $j_e$ and $j_m$ in the model we consider.
 In particular, charged particles do not obtain extra charges proportional to $\theta$ from their interaction with the axion field.
-Contrary to the misconception which sometimes appears in the literature, the Witten-effect induced interactions of axions are \textit{not} a general feature of axion electrodynamics.\footnote{The latter misconception probably originates from an unjustified extrapolation of Eqs.~\eqref{axMax1} and \eqref{axMax2} into the domain where the weak field approximation is no longer valid, i.e. by neglecting the necessary restriction on the domain of the axion-dependent terms; see our discussion preceding Eqs.~\eqref{axMax1} and \eqref{axMax2}.} The Witten-effect induced interactions arise only in particular ultraviolet (UV) models which feature an extra rotor (instanton) degree of freedom in the IR, see Ref.~\cite{Sokolov:2022fvs} for a detailed discussion.
+Contrary to the misconception which sometimes appears in the literature, the Witten-effect induced interactions of axions are \textit{not} a general feature of axion electrodynamics.\footnote{The latter misconception probably originates from an unjustified extrapolation of Eqs.~\eqref{axMax1} and \eqref{axMax2} into the domain where the weak field approximation is no longer valid, i.e. by neglecting the necessary restriction on the domain of the axion-dependent terms; see our discussion preceding Eqs.~\eqref{axMax1} and \eqref{axMax2}.
+See also a strict mathematical explanation for the case of the Witten effect itself, i.e. constant $a/v_a = \theta$, in Appendix~\ref{A}.} The Witten-effect induced interactions arise only in particular ultraviolet (UV) models which feature an extra rotor (instanton) degree of freedom in the IR, see Ref.~\cite{Sokolov:2022fvs} for a detailed discussion.